junxit/us-congress-bills-115/metadata.md

 - 2017-04-03 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
 - 2017-04-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 1 (Roll no. 210). (text: CR H2611-2612)
 - 2017-04-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 1 (Roll no. 210).(text: CR H2611-2612)
+- 2017-04-04 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.